Vishal3041/Flow_Log_Parser/README.md

 ---

 ## Test Cases
-We include a set of test cases in the `tests/` directory.
+Included a set of test cases in the `tests/` directory.
 These cover a range of scenarios including:
 - Basic flow logs with well-known ports (e.g., 25, 80, 443).
 - REJECT logs and handling untagged entries.
 - Logs with multiple protocols (TCP, UDP, ICMP).